 (Please refer to https://www.eubce.com/conference-topics.html for a full list of sub-Topics within Topic 1)

 There are two oral sessions for Topic 1.3, “Biomass crops and energy grasses”.
-Beginning at 13:30 on Tuesday is session 1BO.5 on “Biomass on Marginal Land” will address land use change and environmental concerns over biomass and bioenergy production and how these have fueled research to support the production of biomass on marginal land.
-For example, the performance of the novel miscanthus hybrids tested in the BBI demo project grace, comparing yields of lignocellulosic crops from marginal and agricultural land in Europe, production of oil crops on heavily metal contaminated soils and how marginal soils affect bioenergy feedstock yield and quality.
-The second Topic 1.3 session starting at 15:15, 1BO.9 on “annual and perennial crops for the bioeconomy” looks at agronomic and environmental issues related to a range of annual and perennial biomass crops including cold tolerance and high-yielding biomass sorghum hybrids for biofuel production in northern latitudes, potential and actual yield of African fodder cane on areas affected by biophysical constraints, the value of sunnhemp in temperate climates and the effect of varieties, sowing times and densities on camelina & crambe yields from the results of the cosmos project.
+Beginning at 14:00 on Tuesday is session 1BO.5 on “Biomass on Marginal Land” will address land use change and environmental concerns over biomass and bioenergy production and how these have fueled research to support the production of biomass on marginal land.
+For example, production of oil crops on heavily metal contaminated soils and how marginal soils affect bioenergy feedstock yield and quality.
+The second Topic 1.3 session starting at 15:10, 1BO.9 on “Annual and Perennial Crops” looks at agronomic and environmental issues related to a range of annual and perennial biomass crops, potential and actual yield of African fodder cane on areas affected by biophysical constraints, the value of sunnhemp in temperate climates and the effect of varieties, sowing times and densities on camelina & crambe yields from the results of the Cosmos project.

-The single oral session for topic 1.6, “Integrated Biomass Production for Energy Purpose” begins at 17:00 on Tuesday. session 1BO.13 on “Broadening Opportunities for Bioenergy Feedstock Production from Sustainable Agricultural Practices” addresses integrated biomass production for energy with emphasis on integration of bioenergy into farming systems and giving insights into how farming practices can improve by adopting bioenergy feedstock production. for example, an artichoke biorefinery for obtaining vegetable (artichoke heads) and a range of high-value chemical compounds, feeds and bioenergy, the use of land use for biomass feedstock production while maintaining biodiversity and landscape and identifying opportunities improving biomass recovery while achieving acceptable costs and meeting certification requirements and standards.
+The single oral session for Topic 1.6, “Integrated biomass production for energy purpose”, begins at 16:20 on Tuesday.
+Session 1BO.13 on “Broadening Opportunities for Bioenergy Feedstock Production from Sustainable Agricultural Practices” addresses integrated biomass production for energy with emphasis on integration of bioenergy into farming systems and giving insights into how farming practices can improve by adopting bioenergy feedstock production, for example, an artichoke biorefinery for obtaining vegetable (artichoke heads) and a range of high-value chemical compounds, feeds and bioenergy, the use of land use for biomass feedstock production while maintaining biodiversity and landscape and identifying opportunities improving biomass recovery while achieving acceptable costs and meeting certification requirements and standards.

-The single oral session for topic 1.5, “Municipal and industrial wastes” begins at 08:30 on Wednesday.
-In session 1CO.1, on “Valorization of Municipal and Industrial Wastes for Materials and Energy”, results from a range of research projects focused on the recovery and the valorization of municipal and industrial waste both materials and energy are presented. these include, water and nitrogen management in hydrothermal liquefaction of urban waste, analysis of energy recovery from domestic wastewater in Brazil, environmental and cost analyses of robust microorganisms for ethanol production from autoclaved municipal solid waste, and integration of thermochemical conversion and chemical leaching processes for production of advanced biochar and high value critical raw materials.
+The single oral session for Topic 1.5, “Municipal and industrial wastes”, begins at 09:00 on Wednesday.
+In session 1CO.1, on “Valorization of Municipal and Industrial Wastes for Materials and Energy”, results from a range of research projects focused on the recovery and the valorization of municipal and industrial waste both materials and energy are presented.
+These include, water and nitrogen management in hydrothermal liquefaction of urban waste, analysis of energy recovery from domestic wastewater in Brazil, and evaluating the applicability of pulp production waste to concrete and concrete-like materials.